molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Copying Atoms and Bonds
 ^^^^^^^^^^^^^^^^^^^^^^^

-A deep copy of a chemical structure described by a `Chem.MolecularGraph`_ instance can be created in two ways.
+A deep copy of a chemical structure described by a `Chem.MolecularGraph`_ instance can be created in several ways.
 The first option is to pass the `Chem.MolecularGraph`_ instance as argument to the constructur of class
 `Chem.BasicMolecule`_:

 .. code:: ipython3